-Based upon the performance of the candidate taxonomist, the Benthic Committee Chair and a group of Southern California taxonomists will evaluate the ability of the candidate to participate in the forthcoming Bight Survey.
+Based upon the performance of the candidate taxonomist, the Benthic Committee Chair,

+Co-chair and a group of Southern California taxonomists will evaluate the ability of the candidate to participate in the forthcoming Bight Program.
 Depending upon performance results, a candidate taxonomist may have no restrictions, may be limited to identifying taxa only from certain strata, or may not be asked to participate in the forthcoming survey at all.
 Opportunity should be provided to the candidate taxonomist to undertake corrective action(s) to improve any deficiencies and a subsequent re-testing, if all parties are willing to do so.

-After sample analysis has begun, SCAMIT/Bight '13 workshops will continue at least monthly to address taxonomic problems arising during analysis of the Bight '13 samples.
-Protocols for the erection and documentation of provisional species names, based largely upon SCAMIT recommendations (SCAMIT 1986), are provided in the Macrobenthic (Infaunal) Sample Analysis Laboratory Manual (2013).
+After sample analysis has begun, SCAMIT/Bight '18 workshops will continue at least monthly to address taxonomic problems arising during analysis of the Bight '18 samples.
+Protocols for the erection and documentation of provisional species names, based largely upon SCAMIT recommendations (SCAMIT 1986), are provided in the 2018 Macrobenthic (Infaunal) Sample Analysis Laboratory Manual.
 These protocols are intended to assure that adequate documentation is created for any provisional name erected and that the information is quickly and efficiently communicated to all participating taxonomists.

-The series of SCAMIT/Bight '13 workshops will culminate in a synoptic data review (SDR) of the data set compiled from all laboratories, and investigation of possible inconsistencies revealed in that process (including examination of voucher specimens or sample lots as needed for resolution).
-The SDR also draws upon the results of the quality control re-analysis of 10% of the samples analyzed by each laboratory (described below).
+The series of SCAMIT/Bight '18 workshops will culminate in a synoptic data review (SDR) of the data set compiled from all laboratories, and investigation of possible inconsistencies revealed in that process (including examination of voucher specimens or sample lots as needed for resolution).
+The SDR also draws upon the results of the quality control reanalysis of 10% of the samples analyzed by each laboratory (described below).

-While the SCAMIT/Bight '13 workshops are the primary means for exchange of information and assistance, the taxonomists participating in analysis of Bight '13 samples should maintain frequent interaction throughout the process.
+While the SCAMIT/Bight '18 workshops are the primary means for exchange of information and assistance, the taxonomists participating in analysis of Bight '18 samples should maintain frequent interaction throughout the process.
 Timely and frequent communication among the taxonomists analyzing the samples will improve the data produced in the survey.
-An e-mail list-server will be established that will facilitate this communication.
-All taxonomists involved in the Bight '13 survey will be members of the list.
-Messages posted to the list will automatically post to all members, assuring wide and uniform distribution of the contents.
+The SCAMIT e-mail list-server (general\topics@discussion.list.scamit.org) will be used to facilitate this communication.
+All taxonomists involved in the Bight '18 Program will be members of SCAMIT and therefore have access to the list.
+Messages posted to the list will automatically post to all members, assuring wide and uniform distribution of the contents as well as archiving all discussion for future reference.
 Appropriate uses of the list server are informing the other members of unusual or newly encountered species, the erection of in-house provisionals, and requests for information or assistance.

 The creation and maintenance of voucher collections is an essential element of the QA/QC process.
 A voucher collection is an invaluable tool during the course of the study, when access to voucher specimens greatly assists the taxonomists in avoiding inconsistent identifications.
 Upon completion of the study, voucher collections provide other workers the means to determine the identity of species as understood by the original taxonomist.
-Each participating laboratory must create a voucher collection of all species identified in Bight '13 samples analyzed in that laboratory.
-Procedures for the creation, maintenance and documentation of the voucher collections are provided in the Macrobenthic (Infaunal) Sample Analysis Laboratory Manual (2013).
-These collections are separate from the laboratories' existing voucher collections and will be the source of material from which is drawn a common Bight '13 voucher collection upon completion of the survey.
-These collections provide material for review during SCAMIT/Bight '13 workshops and the synoptic review of the data upon completion of analysis.
+Each participating laboratory must create a voucher collection of all species identified in Bight '18 samples analyzed in that laboratory.
+Procedures for the creation, maintenance and documentation of the voucher collections are provided in the Macrobenthic (Infaunal) Sample Analysis Laboratory Manual.
+These collections are separate from the laboratories' existing voucher collections and will be the source of material from which is drawn a common Bight '18 voucher collection upon completion of the survey.
+These collections provide material for review during SCAMIT/Bight '18 workshops and the synoptic review of the data upon completion of analysis.